-To assist parties in identifying the types of conflicts that emerge and their significance, the guidelines have 'traffic-light' lists containing non-exhaustive examples of conflicts.
+To assist parties in identifying the types of conflicts that emerge and their significance, the Guidelines have 'trafficlight' lists containing non-exhaustive examples of conflicts.
 They are as follows:

 - Non-Waivable Red List.
 This is the most serious level of conflict and must be disclosed.
 Examples include a direct professional, personal or financial connection with one of the parties. - Waivable Red List.
-These are situations that are serious but less severe than the previous list, though in any event, must be disclosed to the parties.
+These are situations that are serious but less severe than the previous list, though in any event must be disclosed to the parties.
 Examples include a recent prior professional connection with a party or counsel or a close family member's connection with a party or counsel. - Orange List.
 These are situations, facts or circumstances that, in the eyes of the parties, may give rise to doubts about the prospective appointee's independence or impartiality.
-An arbitrator must disclose a situation that falls within the Orange List; however, the disclosure of such situation does not imply the existence of a conflict or in and of itself disqualify an arbitrator.
+An arbitrator must disclose a situation that falls within the Orange List; however, the disclosure of such a situation does not imply the existence of a conflict or in and of itself disqualify an arbitrator.
 Examples include professional or personal connections within three years prior to the appointment. - Green List.
-These are situations that are permissible and, as such, do not require disclosure by the arbitrator. - 40 See e.g. UNCITRAL Model Law on International Commercial Arbitration found in IAA, schedule 2 (Model Law), Article 11; ICC Rules of Arbitration (2021) (ICC Rules), Article 13(2). - 41 International Arbitration Regulation 2020 (Cth) regulation 6. - 42 ICC Rules, Article 12(2); ACICA Rules, Article 11; cf Model Law, Article 10 (if no selection is made, the default position is three). - 43 ICC Rules, Article 12(5); ACICA Rules, Article 13(3). - 44 For example, ICC Rules, Article 12(7); ACICA Rules, Article 15.
+These are situations that are permissible and, as such, do not require disclosure by the arbitrator. - 51 See e.g. UNCITRAL, UNCITRAL Model Law on International Commercial Arbitration found in IAA, schedule 2 (Model Law), article 11; ICC Rules, article 13(2). - 52 International Arbitration Regulation 2020 (Cth) regulation 6. - 53 See e.g. ICC Rules, article 12(2); ACICA Rules, article 11; cf. Model Law, article 10 (if no selection is made, the default position is three arbitrators). - 54 See e.g. ICC Rules, article 12(5); ACICA Rules, article 13(3). - 55 See e.g. ICC Rules, article 12(7); ACICA Rules, article 15(2).